Culture and nature

 UNESCO's Representative List embodies the diversity of intangible cultural heritage worldwide.
 Its inscribed elements – such as Argentinean and Uruguayan tango, traditional Chinese medicine, and avalanche risk management in Austria and Switzerland – show how living heritage shapes identities and fosters social cohesion.
 The Intergovernmental Committee on Intangible Cultural Heritage decides on the inscription of cultural practices every year.

-Germany has inscribed five elements on the Representative List of Intangible Cultural Heritage of Humanity:
+Germany has inscribed seven elements on the Representative List of Intangible Cultural Heritage of Humanity:

 - Blaudruck/Modrotisk/Kékfestés/Modrotlač, resist block printing and indigo dyeing in Europe (multinational, in cooperation with four States Parties, inscribed in 2018)